kshitijrajsharma/sqm2rop/README.md

  4) Enter Mohada / Pixad ( Eg: 16 haat / 40 haat )

-Download and run Python file using your python https://codeload.github.com/kshitijrajsharma/sqm2rop/zip/refs/heads/master
+Download and run Python file using your python IDE
+( You can download python ide on andoird / IOS too and run the .py file inside sqm2ropani )

+https://codeload.github.com/kshitijrajsharma/sqm2rop/zip/refs/heads/master

 it's a very old project I started as a tool to convert while learning python , later on moved to github